brohitbrose/linkedin-games/README.md

 <details><summary>(Expand for overview)</summary>

 The Zip solver uses the exact same baseline algorithm as the one for Queens: try exploring in a depth-first manner while abiding by constraints all constraints and backtracking as needed, and short-circuit return whenever we achieve the required depth.
+There are only two noteworthy mentions here:

+- We perform the backtracking iteratively, with the help of a stack, rather than recursively.
-The only noteworthy mention here is a cell degree based *path pruning* strategy atop the *explicit rules* (which are themselves few and really only forbid wall- or self-crossing paths).
-See the doc comments for `ZipGrid#canVisitUp` in [solver.js](./src/main/js/zip/solver.js) for a detailed explanation of the pruning strategy.
+- We add a cell degree based *path pruning* strategy atop the *explicit rules* (which are themselves few and really only forbid wall- or self-crossing paths); see the doc comments for `ZipGrid#canVisitUp` in [solver.js](./src/main/js/zip/solver.js) for a detailed explanation of the pruning strategy.

 </details>